 After settling in for a bit, we headed down for dinner at SLO Brew.
 If you attended Cal Poly when I did or before, you probably remember Downtown Brew, which eventually turned into SLO Brew.
 The new SLO Brew has relocated and is a beautiful space with seriously delicious food!

-SLO BREW – A neighborhood brew pub located in the heart of downtown.
+SLO BREW (now called The Carrisa by SLO Brew)- A neighborhood brew pub located in the heart of downtown.
 Doubles as a music venue and complete with a creekside patio.
 We ordered the Brussels & Bacon and Sausage, Pretzel, & Fondue to start.
 These are absolute MUST orders.
 I got the IPA Battered Fish & Chips and R got the Steak special for our mains.

 KREUZBERG – This was our goto breakfast spot in SLO while we were in town.
 R walked over to this cute cafe, inspired by a very artsy area in Berlin the first morning we woke up in SLO.
 He grabbed us some pretty epic Breakfast Sandwiches and the next morning we stopped in for pastries and coffee before heading on a hike.
 I highly recommend the Coffee Cake!

 SLO BREW ROCK – SLO Brew Rock is where all of SLO Brew’s beer is brewed, named after the ginormous rock that sits in front of the place.
 It is very family friendly – complete with games, lots of tables and chairs and space to roam.
 Not to mention the tasty brews and food.
 I highly recommend ordering a bunch of food to share and getting a beer flight or 2!
 Be sure to get the Deviled Eggs and any of the Tacos.
 You can also get the Sausage, Pretzel, & Fondue here if you missed it at SLO Brew!